Rok rows wooden boat across calm waters of Lake Bled, Slovenia

 Alpine glacial valley – Logar Valley

-Logar Valley (Logarska dolina) is among my preferred destinations in Slovenia, recognized as one of the most exquisite alpine glacial valleys across Europe, extending into the Kamnik-Savinja Alps from the north.
-The valley is surrounded by a stunning array of peaks that rise over 2,000 meters.
+Logar Valley (Logarska dolina) is among my preferred destinations in Slovenia.
+The landscape ranks among Europe’s most beautiful alpine glacial valleys, extending into the Kamnik-Savinja Alps from the north.
+Towering peaks over 2,000 meters surround it, creating a stunning scenery.

 The influence of farming throughout the centuries has contributed to the cultural landscape of the region.
 Spanning 7 kilometers, this valley is protected as a landscape park, home to numerous natural attractions, including the Rinka Waterfall, which is among the highest and most beautiful waterfalls in Slovenia.